escalc: Calculate Effect Sizes and Outcome Measures

 • "SDLN" for the log transformed standard deviation.

 Note that sdi is used to specify the standard deviations of the observed values of the response, characteristic, or dependent variable and not the standard errors of the means.
-Also, the sampling variance for measure="CVLN" is computed as given by equation 27 in Nakagawa et al. (2015), but without the ‘\mjseqn-2 \rho ...’ term, since for normally distributed data (which we assume here) the mean and variance (and transformations thereof) are independent.
+Also, the sampling variances for measure="CVLN" are computed as given by equation 27 in Nakagawa et al. (2015), but without the ‘\mjseqn-2 \rho ...’ term, since for normally distributed data (which we assume here) the mean and variance (and transformations thereof) are independent.

 (3b) Measures for Dichotomous Variables